 Tracking section, check the box for

-- Continue with the campaign building process, then send the campaign to your list.
+- Continue through the Campaign Builder, and send the campaign to your list.

 - On the